GiorgioZacharo/LoopAnalysisML/README.md

 Overview

-    The LoopAnalysisML framework is a plugin of LLVM version (3.8) and consists of an LLVM Analysis Pass that analyzes loops and extracts information regarding their loop unrolling potentian in hardware realizations (hardware accelerators).
+    The LoopAnalysisML© framework is a plugin of LLVM version (3.8) and consists of an LLVM Analysis Pass that analyzes loops and extracts information regarding their loop unrolling potential in hardware realizations (hardware accelerators).
 The goal is to use this information as X features to train a Machine Learning classifier in order to perform prediction on the optimal loop unrolling factor of each loop.